DUE TO THE VERY DYNAMIC AND UNPREDICTABLE SITUATION WITH CORONAVIRUS PANDEMIC EGC 2020 IN SPAIN WAS POSTPONED TO 2021.

 Cows near Bilbao (left) and mares and foal in Aralar Natural Park (center and right).
 Photos by Itziar García-Mijangos

-17th EGC offers two optional workshops on 7th September:
+17th EGC offers two optional workshops:

 - Introduction to Orthoptera workshop will provide key aspects on the taxonomy and ecology of grasshoppers, katydids and crickets through a brief course indoors and practical activities in the field.
 It will be led by Rocco Labadessa who is an expert in insect ecology and conservation, with specific studies on orthopteran ecology and biogeography.
 This event is optional, with a fee of €20.